 The most revered restaurant among the locals, Pojoda has won a number of gastronomic awards.
 It's just a small tavern specializing in seafood but always prepared in traditional Vis style.
 Only in Vis is the traditional brodetto made with fish and beans.
 And how about an octopus burger?

 Set in the gardens of a 16th-century mansion, the ambiance couldn't be more romantic.
 Now attracting a chi-chi crowd of yachties, prices are relatively high for the region, but the expertly concocted dishes are worth it.

-Unfortunately, there are no longer any international connections to Vis but there are regular ferries and catamarans to Split, sometimes with a stop at Hvar.
-See more.
+Unfortunately, there are no longer any international connections to Vis but there's a regular car ferry and several catamarans from Split.
+See more on getting to Vis.

 In Vis Town, the Vis tourist office (tel 021-711 017) is at Setaliste Stare Issa 2, next to the ferry dock.